svobtom/onedata4sci/docs/source/labs/oneprovider.rst

 .. code:: bash

-   docker-compose -f docker-compose.yml pull
+   docker compose -f docker-compose.yml pull

 Remember that during the update process, the Oneprovider is unavailable to accept user requests.
 The update can be performed using

 .. code:: bash

-   docker-compose -f docker-compose.yml up -d --no-recreate
+   docker compose -f docker-compose.yml up -d --no-recreate

 After the update, check if all services are running correctly.